sapegin/richtypo.js/Readme.md

 Richtypo is a framework for adding rules to plain or HTML text.
 You can define your own set of rules or import one of the [rules packages](##rule-packages).

-Richtypo was made with typographic rules in mind (eg adding a non breaking space to avoid orphans), but rules are actually just functions that can transform text in any desired way.
+Richtypo was made with typographic rules in mind to render HTML text following the same guidelines as a book being printed (eg adding a non breaking space to avoid orphans), but rules are actually just functions that can transform text in any desired way.

 ## Features